COVIDAnalytics/DELPHI/README.md

 # Epidemic Model for COVID-19 ORC Research Effort

-The repository contains code for a Mathematica implementation of the epidemiological model utilized in the COVID-19 ORC research effort, with projections on the website:
+The repository contains code for a Mathematica implementation of the epidemiological model utilized in the research effort of our group called COVIDAnalytics, with projections on the website:

 http://www.covidanalytics.io/